-I’ll do this exercise about 30 minutes to over an hour; thirty minutes to determine whether I feel anything but an hour or more when I can.
+I’ll do this exercise about 30 minutes to over an hour; 15 minutes to determine whether I feel anything but an hour or more when I can.
 By that time I am quite on.
 If I go get some coffee and come back to my seat the strength of all the stones combined on the table is often too much of a sudden shift.
 That re-entry into the practice area may make one feel sick; the result of stepping out and back into the whole field of 15+ pounds of crystals.
 When that happens I’ll quit the exercise for that day.

-If a person feels like crap after the exercise, which is very rare, unless for example it’s caused by spending too much time w/ too much clear quartz, the preference is to correct one’s state with stones like fluorite, rose quartz, amethyst1; most preferable a combination of fluorite/rose quartz.
+If a person feels like crap after the exercise, which is very rare unless for example it’s caused by spending too much time w/ too much clear quartz, the preference is to correct one’s state with stones like fluorite, rose quartz, amethyst1; most preferable is a combination of fluorite and rose quartz.
 If those stones aren’t available one could go rest in a hot bath to feel better.
 In the worst case one could go outside and lay down on the ground.

 Some crystal configurations work better than others.
 For example I have a large amethyst geode which actually makes me feel sick at very close range whereas my large open-faced amethyst crystal is quite pleasant.

 During this exercise occasionally one gets insights into the nature of the stones.
 Again, can you find one word to describe it?
-Maybe one needs two or three words to describe it.
+Maybe one needs a short phrase to describe it.
 One may find the feeling is illusive as one likely hasn’t seen it before, but none-the-less it is there or it comes and goes as the stones are switched.
 The key here is to keep studying it.
-Switch the stone pair back and forth in front of you; maybe alternating hands holding the stones back and forth to hone in exactly on what the contrast is.
+Switch the stone pair back and forth in front of you; maybe alternating hands holding the stones back and forth, to hone in on exactly on what the contrast is leads to.